StefanescuEduard/stefanescueduard.github.io/source/_posts/asp-dotnet-core-swagger-documentation-with-authentication.md

 ## Adding the Security Requirement

 The `AddSecurityRequirement` extension method will add an authorization header to each endpoint when the request is sent.
 This method takes a dictionary of type `Dictionary<OpenApiSecurityScheme, IList>` as a parameter, because the endpoints can have different authentication types (e.g. `Basic`, `Saml`).
-The value of the dictionary is a required list of scope names for the execution only if the security scheme is `oauth2` or `openIdConnect.
+The value of the dictionary is a required list of scope names for the execution only if the security scheme is `oauth2` or `openIdConnect`.
 In our case, this list will be an empty one <a href="#reference1">[1]</a>.

 ```csharp
 options.AddSecurityRequirement(new OpenApiSecurityRequirement